-An essential short guide to business awards
+Your essential short guide to UK business awards

-Rob Baker of B2B specialists Turquoise PR explains how awards can offer real value to businesses.
+Rob Baker of B2B specialists Turquoise PR explains how business awards can offer real value to businesses.
 Here he gives a brief guide to the decisions small businesses need to make to get the best results from their resources.

-Awards from well-respected bodies and trade publications are a highly credible sign of recommendation and achievement, which can give businesses additional competitive advantages.
+Business awards from well-respected bodies and trade publications are a highly credible sign of recommendation and achievement, which can give businesses additional competitive advantages.

 Awards can give your business: